1909 (S) Lincoln Wheat Cent

 Description

 The 1909 (S) Lincoln Wheat Cent is a cent produced at the San Francisco Mint as part of the Lincoln Wheat Cents 1909-1958 series.
-Total mintage reached 1.8 million.
-The obverse features Abraham Lincoln facing right, the first real person depicted on a U.S. circulating coin, while the reverse displays two wheat stalks framing ONE CENT, symbolizing American agriculture.
-Designed by Victor David Brenner.
+With a mintage of 1.8 million, this is a scarce issue — ranked 2nd of 4 mint variants by mintage, with 2% of production.
+The obverse features Abraham Lincoln facing right, the first real person depicted on a U.S. circulating coin and the reverse displays two wheat stalks framing ONE CENT, symbolizing American agriculture.
 First year of the Lincoln Cent.
 The "VDB" initials on the reverse caused a public outcry, and cents without VDB quickly followed.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $117 to $527 depending on grade and condition.
 Struck in 95% copper, 5% tin and zinc, weighing 3.11 grams, 19 mm in diameter, with a plain edge.
 Cataloged as PCGS #2432.
-The Lincoln Wheat Cent, introduced in 1909 to honor the centennial of Abraham Lincoln's birth, broke the longstanding tradition against portraying real individuals on U.S. Among the most widely collected U.S. series.
-Key dates include the 1909-S VDB (mintage 484,000), 1914-D, 1922 "No D" (weak Denver mintmark), and the famous 1943 copper and 1944 steel transitional errors.

 External References